 The steering magnitude metric matching the Accumulator predicted responses for lateral position error further supports the notion that the magnitude of a driver’s steering response appears to be linked to the quantity of the perceived control error they are responding to (Durrani et al., 2021; Markkula et al., 2018; Yilmaz & Warren, 1995).
 The Accumulator predicted interaction between radii and starting position is consistent with steering magnitude and lateral position error metrics in previous observations of steering toward straight road-lines when manipulating orientation and starting position (Goodridge et al., 2022).
 This provides good evidence that the magnitude of a steering response scales with the perceived control error that a driver is attempting to reduce.
 The current experiment also supports the findings of Mole et al (2020) who found that during silent failures of automation, drivers responded to smaller perceptual errors during more gradual failures.
 Such a finding is accumulative in nature as the Accumulator mechanism predicts responses will occur at smaller error signal values when there is more time over which to integrate perceptual signals.
 The data and analysis in the current manuscript presents a similar finding: drivers responded at smaller lateral position errors when the perceived control error developed more slowly (i.e. when presented with larger radii curves and nearer starting positions).

 A key methodological difference between the current experiment and previous research by Goodridge et al (2022) was the lack of camera counter-rotation.
-Given the consistent results across both experiments (both with and without the camera counter-rotation) suggests that this manipulation was not the cause for the observed accumulation.
-Future research could investigate how drivers sample the optical information in order to accumulate by measuring eye movements.
+The consistent results across both experiments (both with and without the camera counter-rotation) suggest that this manipulation was not the cause for the observed accumulation.
+Future research could investigate how drivers sample the optical information in order to accumulate evidence, by measuring eye movements.
 The steering literature has already demonstrated that drivers look where they steer (Wilkie, Kountouriotis, Merat, & Wann, 2010) but they also steer where they look (Kountouriotis et al., 2012; Robertshaw & Wilkie, 2008).
 These studies show that the direction of gaze is linked to the direction of steering (and vice versa).
 Because of the wealth of literature detailing the importance of gaze in steering coordination, it may be important to determine whether gaze has influence over the accumulation of information.
 One way to do this would be to run a similar paradigm to the one presented here with an additional gaze fixation factor (similar to the one used by Wilkie & Wann, 2003).
 If forced fixations disrupt the orientation/radii-starting position interaction, then that would demonstrate having free gaze pointed in the direction the driver wants to steer is a prerequisite for the successful accumulation of information.
 However, if biasing gaze does not influence Accumulator framework steering behaviours, then it may be that peripheral vision is adequate to accumulate the perceptual signals necessary to inform a steering response.